An Empirical Study on the Intrinsic Privacy of SGD: Introduction

 \section{Introduction}

-Respecting the privacy of people contributing their data to train machine learning models is important for the safe use of this technology~\cite{shokri2017membership,tramer2016stealing,fredrikson2015model}.
+Respecting the privacy of people contributing their data to train machine learning models is important for the safe and responsible use of this technology~\cite{shokri2017membership,tramer2016stealing,fredrikson2015model}.
 Private variants of learning algorithms have been proposed to address this need~\cite{chaudhuri2011differentially,wu2017bolt,rajkumar2012differentially,song2013stochastic,geyer2017differentially}.
 Unfortunately the utility of private models is typically degraded, limiting their applicability.
-This performance loss often results from the need to add noise during or after model training, to provide the strong protections of $\epsilon$-differential-privacy~\cite{dwork2011differential}.
-However, results to date neglect the fact that learning algorithms are often \emph{stochastic}.
-Framing them as `fixed' queries on a dataset neglects an important source of \emph{intrinsic} noise.
-Meanwhile, the randomness in learning algorithms such as stochastic gradient descent (SGD) is well-known among machine learning practitioners~\cite{Henderson2017DeepRL,Frankle2018TheLT}, and has been lauded for affording superior generalisation to its non-stochastic counterpart~\cite{Keskar2016OnLT}.
-Moreover, the `insensitive' nature of SGD relative to variations in its input data has been established in terms of uniform stability~\cite{hardt2015train}.
-The data-dependent nature of this stability has also been characterised~\cite{Kuzborskij2017DataDependentSO}.
-Combining these observations, we speculate that the \emph{variability} in the model parameters produced by the stochasticity of SGD may exceed its sensitivity to perturbations in the specific input data, affording `data-dependent intrinsic' privacy.
-In essence, we ask: {\em ``Can the intrinsic, data-dependent stochasticity of SGD help with the privacy-utility trade-off?''}
+This performance loss often results from the need to add noise to provide the strong protections of $\epsilon$-differential-privacy~\cite{dwork2011differential}.